With the end of the school year knocking on our front door, you may be asking yourself, “Was this a successful school year for my child?”

 3. Don’t call it a mistake

-4. Instead of looking at end of year averages or “products” as a measure of success.
-Consider growth, development, level of happiness and fulfillment.
+4. Instead of looking at end of year averages or “products” as a measure of success, growth, and level of happiness.

 In the seventeen years since I graduated college with a degree (an accomplishment many equate with success), I have come to the conclusion that my college degree was not needed to attain true success.
 I was so focused on the importance of linguistic and logical-mathematical intelligences that I never considered anything outside of college as leading to success.
 The years spent as a stay-at-home mom have allowed me the freedom to explore other interests and develop talents outside the linguistic/logical-mathematical expectations of the world.